carl-wallace/rust-pki/pittv3/README.md

 ## Crate Feature Flags

 The pittv3 binary features the same five feature gates as the certval library, plus one additional.
-The five feature gates shared with certval enable varying levels of support and are as follows:
+The seven feature gates shared with certval enable varying levels of support and are as follows:

 - `default-features = false` provides path validation support for no-std applications without support for revocation status determination or multi-thread support.
   Trust anchors and CA certificates/partial paths are provided by a pair of CBOR files built into the app.